muggy8/improbable/have-and-havenot/U5fsaQzI.md

 "Unethical?
 Me?
 Do you even know what you're talking about?"

-"Yes I do!
-Those who are dead should be respected, honored and remember, not reanimated on some random whim like you are."
-Phanna said, practically yelling, while glaring at me.
+"Yes, I do!
+Those who are dead should be respected, honoured and remember, not reanimated on some random whim like you are."
+Phanna said, practically yelling while glaring at me.

 "Reanimating the dead?
 If I had that kind of power, I wouldn't be here risking everything trying to summon a champion for assistance!
 If I had that kind of power, why would I have even bothered to ask you for assistance?!"

 "Then how do you explain that!"
 Phanna shouted pointed at Melody.

-The frightened Melody curled up inside the glass box further as Phanna pointed to wards her.
+The frightened Melody curled up inside the glass box further as Phanna pointed towards her.

 "I don't know!
 Summoning Rituals summon someone who's willing.
 What if she isn't even Melody!"
 I plead.